 There are typically 2 types of authentication methods.
 Some providers authenticate both ways.

-- SIP registration uses a username and password to authenticate with SIP trunking provider.
+- SIP registration uses a username and password to authenticate with the SIP trunking provider.

 - IP-based authentication requires a static IP address for sending calls to and from the SIP trunking provider.
-IP-based authentication can be more stable than SIP registration, however it requires a static IP address which can be additional cost.
+IP-based authentication can be more stable than SIP registration, however, it requires a static IP address which can be an additional cost.

 - Quick Deployment